ljpernic/ho-minti-society/content/pages/about.md

 ### Where do we fit in?

 We acknowledge the Choctaw-Apache tribal council as the governmental entity for the tribal nation to which most of us belong.
-However, the Ho Minti Society is a Louisiana non-profit organization that operates completely independently from the tribal government.
+However, Ho Minti Society is a Louisiana non-profit organization that operates completely independently from the tribal government.
 Full membership is open to those eligible for enrollment in the tribe.
 We also encourage all American Indians and other supporters living in the region to become associate members.

 ### What do we believe?

-The HO MINTI SOCIETY is committed to the following four pillars:
+HO MINTI SOCIETY is committed to the following four pillars:

 1. Respect for traditional knowledge and cultural vitalization.
 2. Reinvigorating cultural knowledge in everyday life through monthly cultural teachings and sharing of cultural knowledge as well as annual meetings.